jprochazka/adsb-receiver/README.md

 #### Portal setup...

+This step pertains to both fresh installations as well as when updating and existing installation.
 After running the installation scripts you will need to setup the portal by visiting the following web address.

     http://<IP_ADDRESS_OF_YOUR_DEVICE>/admin/install.php